danielclough/color-blindness/README.md

 #### Types

-There are 4 types of red-green color blindness depending on if the L- or M- cones are weak.
+There are 4 types of red-green color blindness.

-Protans are red weak, and Deutans are green weak.
+Protans L-cone (red) weak, while Deutans are M-cone (green) weak.

-In **Protanomaly** the L-cone is more like the M-cone, so red looks less bright shifts into green.
+1. **Protanomaly** the L-cone is more like the M-cone, so red looks less bright shifts into green.

-**Deutanomaly** makes the M-cone more like the L-cone, making green look more like red.
+2. **Deutanomaly** makes the M-cone more like the L-cone, making green look more like red.

 These usually doesn’t get in the way of normal activities.

-People with **Protanopia** and **Deuteranopia** are unable to tell the difference between red and green.
+People with 3. **Protanopia** and 4. **Deuteranopia** are unable to tell the difference between red and green.

 ### Blue-yellow